zpconn/rainfall/README.md

 ========

 My small and simple solution to the Palantir programming challenge in Haskell.
 The algorithm is purely functional, so Haskell was a natural choice.
+As a result, the code is extremely short (64 lines, including comments).

 The challenge: You are given a matrix of heights, and you assume that water flows over this heightmap in such a way that water currently in one cell always flows to the neighboring cell of least height.
 Assume that the provided matrix